 Before going further, let's take a moment to discuss the constraints when writing "universal" code - that is, code that runs on both the server and the client.
 Due to use case and platform API differences, the behavior of our code will not be exactly the same when running in different environments.
-Here we will go over the key things you need to aware of.
+Here we will go over the key things you need to be aware of.

 Data Reactivity on the Server

 In a client-only app, every user will be using a fresh instance of the app in their browser.
 For server-side rendering we want the same: each request should have a fresh, isolated app instance so that there is no cross-request state pollution.

 Because the actual rendering process needs to be deterministic, we will also be "pre-fetching" data on the server - this means our application state will be already resolved when we start rendering.
 This means data reactivity is unnecessary on the server, so it is disabled by default.
 Disabling data reactivity also avoids the performance cost of converting data into reactive objects.

 Since there are no dynamic updates, of all the lifecycle hooks, only